German knife laws for knives and sharp tools

-This article will help not to clip the wrong knife at your belt when travelling to Germany.
+This article about German knife laws will help not to clip the wrong knife at your belt when travelling to Germany.
 (Hier klicken für deutsche Version)

 The German gun and knife laws have been amended in 2003.
 Tightening the laws was a political motivated reaction to an amok run of a highschool student who gunned down seventeen people.
 Although knife attacks haven’t been an issue at all, knife laws were also extremely tightened.
 The new law has left us knife people worse off, since some knife types are banned completely while others are restricted in size or blade length.